iterative/dvc.org/static/docs/commands-reference/import-url.md

 location into the workspace, such that it will be automatically updated (by `dvc repro`) when the external data source changes.
 Examples:

-- a remote system may produce occasional data files that are used in other projects;
+- A remote system may produce occasional data files that are used in other projects.
-- a batch process running regularly updates a data file to import; and
+- A batch process running regularly updates a data file to import.
-- a shared dataset on a remote storage that is managed and updated outside DVC.
+- A shared dataset on a remote storage that is managed and updated outside DVC.

 The `dvc import-url` command helps the user create such an external data dependency.
 The `url` argument specifies the external location of the data to be